arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

  In Baidu.

 My primary responsibility is to develop automated test solutions for the systems.
-I created a code check tool and deployed it on a test pipeline.
+I created a code check tool and installed it on a test pipeline.
 The code check tool will check all submitted code is suitable for the specific rules.
 If not, it will send a notification by email.
 After developing these tools on the test pipeline, this tool found ten problems in the code in a month.